HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 Creating a :py:class:`~hermes_core.timedata.HermesData` data container from scratch involves four pieces of data:

-- `timeseries` (required) - an `~astropy.timeseries.TimeSeries` containing the time dimension of the data as well as at least one other measurement.
-This data structure must be used for all scalar time-varying measurement data.
+- `timeseries` (required) - an `~astropy.timeseries.TimeSeries` or
+    `dict[str : ~astropy.timeseries.TimeSeries]` containing one or more time variables, and any other time-varying scalar measurements.
+Time-varying measurements should appear in the table as columns with their associates time variable as the first column.
 - `spectra` (optional) - an `~ndcube.NDCollection` containing one or more `~ndcube.NDCube` objects
     representing higher-dimensional measurements and spectral data.
 This data must should be used for all vector or tensor-based measurement data.